San Ignacio, Paraguay: Tourism

 Other historical places are the Museum of the Chaco Heroes “Museo Semblanza de Héroes” that has a collection of objects from the War of Chaco and the Paraguayan War.
 The House of Culture, a house from the time of the colony, is an example of the architecture of the period.
 One of these houses is now the Documentation Center of “Files of the Dictatorial Government of Stroessner / House of the Victims 1954-1989, and is located across from the church.

 Every year, in January, the festivity of the Missioner Tradition is celebrated, in which are exhibited the folkloric traditions of the country, the ability for riding horses and the food.
 The most typical food in the area is the “batiburrillo”.

 In Tañarandy, a company of the city, the front of the houses is usually painted with illustrations of the work their inhabitants do.
 In this place settled the natives that didn't allowed to be dominated by the Jesuit, the name means “land of the demons” or “land of the heretic”.

 A tradition of the inhabitants is that the Holy Friday, at sunset, a great procession march with candles, reliving one of the oldest catholic rituals, the singing and the “jetopa” (Guaraní word for “gathering”) of the people in the Stations of the Cross.
 Tourist from all around the country as well as other from outside come around this date to see “the living pictures”, when local actors represent famous painting in a special scenography.
-This activity was promoted by the Paraguayan artist Koki Ruíz, and counts with the support of the entire community of San Ignacio.
+This activity was promoted by the Paraguayan artist Koki Ruíz, and has the support of the entire community of San Ignacio.

 On May 15, it is celebrated a festivity in honor of San Isidro Labrador, in the neighborhood that carries his name.
 On July 31 is the festivity of San Ignacio.